atesgoral/ates.dev/src/posts/2024-12-25-dweeting-outside-the-box/index.md

 That gibberish?
 It's an oft-used compression hack to stuff more than 140 characters into a dweet.
 The raw characters are encoded as UTF-16 code units, and then escaped as UTF-8 code units.
-It doesn't necessarily go against the "140 characters" rule of Dwitter, because the rule was never about "bytes", but rather "characters".
-But it's not as pleasing as fitting a dweet into 140 characters without compression.
+While this doesn't technically violate the "140 characters" rule of Dwitter (since the rule was about characters, not bytes), it's not as pleasing as fitting a dweet into 140 characters without compression.

 A quick way to see what the uncompressed version is, is to replace the `eval()` with a `throw`.
 The [perpetual-beta version of Dwitter][5] comes with a toggle